Pet Registration and Microchipping

 I have moved house and need to change the address on my dog registration?

-Contact Councils Planning and Development Services Department on (02) 6799 6855 to obtain a change of address form.
+Contact Councils Development and Economic Growth Department on (02) 6799 6855 to obtain a change of address form.
 Alternatively this form can be obtained by following the Chip In links on the website http://www.petregistry.nsw.gov.au The required form is entitled the Change of Owner Details form.

 The form needs to be completed and if the new address is still in NSW, sent back to Council or submitted in person.
 Council will then amend your details so they are correct and you will be forwarded a new certificate of registration.